Martin-Seysen/order_monster/README.rst

-This repository contains the accompanying python code for the paper
+This repository contains the accompanying Python code for the paper

 **The Order of the Monster Finite Simple Group**